renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 ### 1. Open and prepare the dataset

-Copy-paste the code below in your Python programming environment, such as a code cell in Jupyter Notebook.
+Copy-paste the code below in your Python programming environment (e.g. a Jupyter Notebook).
 Here we create a new dataframe called ```df_dol```, which we will later turn into a graph object (a technical term for a network).
 These data are already "in shape," so we don't have to do any data wrangling.

 ```python
 # Create the dataset